Taft Point via Glacier Point Road

 I highly recommend the Taft Point trail to the widely popular Taft Point overlook.
 This is a simple and rather short trail through the mountainous meadows off of Glacier Point Road that eventually give way to granite cliffs carved out by glaciers.
 The cliffs look straight down to the bottom of Yosemite Valley.
 One of the perks of this trail is that it’s not guarded by rails like Glacier Point is.
 It’s also not as popular as Glacier point or Yosemite Valley – which in my opinion is another perk in of itself.

 Taft Point is an amazing rock for a photo opportunity and there have even been engagements and weddings there.
 The backdrop of Taft Point is El Capitan and Yosemite Falls.
 Use caution as to not get too close to the edge.
 A wind gust could easily blow a person to a fall of a few thousand feet below.
-There are several trails that can take a person to Taft Point including the Pohono Trail and also from Glacier Point.
+There are several trails that can take a person to Taft Point including the Pohono Trail, Glacier Point, and even the Four Miles Trail.
 For this article I’ll be focusing on the Taft Point trailhead specifically for Taft Point which is directly off of Glacier Point Road.